 Feeling inspired by this story?

 We are currently recruiting for the next Chester to run in the next Royal Parks Half Marathon.
-If this sounds like you, apply now to get a chance to represent The Royal Parks in the race on Sunday 11 October 2020.
-The winner will be announced in March.
+If this sounds like you, apply now to get a chance to represent The Royal Parks in the race on Sunday 11 April 2021.